PaRkThEcAr/PaRkThEcAr.github.io/docs/index.md

 permalink: /
 description: "Welcome to the r/HomeKitAutomation wiki!"
 ---
+# r/HomeKitAutomation Wiki
+### Welcome!
+---

-This is our Wiki.
-May we all gain and gleam from its knowledge.
+This is our Wiki it is indexible, fast, and hopefully good!

 Let's begin the automation journey!